Which Rooms are Requested Most at Deluxe Resorts?

 If you’re looking for a similar view at a much cheaper price, check out something like room 4046.
 It’s 2 floors lower and closer to some parking and storage, but still seems to offer peeks at the Castle and fireworks.
 It doesn’t have any requests from the Room Finder, but averages $245/night cheaper than 6046.
 We have three reviews from 4046, and they’re all “Very Satisfied”.

-BoardWalk Inn – 2,686 total room requests
+BoardWalk Inn – 3,191 total room requests

 BoardWalk Inn is the deluxe resort with the fewest total room requests.
 But the most-requested room here, both all-time and for the past 2 years, is definitely a winner.
-Room 5273 is categorized as a standard view on the 5th floor.
+Room 5279 is categorized as a standard view on the 5th floor.
 That means you’ve got a lot of stairs or elevator waits between you and the lobby, pool, or transportation.
 But it also means that you get a pretty spectacular view while saving yourself a lot of money on the room type.
-We don’t have any ratings for this room from post-visit surveys, but there is one public comment about it if you navigate to it on the Room Finder.
+We don’t have any ratings for this room from post-visit surveys, but there are three public comment about it if you navigate to it on the Room Finder.
 The average length of stay requested for this room is 4.8 nights.
-That means with just TouringPlans requests, we could book this room for almost three years.
+That means with just TouringPlans requests, we could book this room for over three years.

 What Does This Mean For You?

-1. Unlike at values and moderates, view seems to hold much more weight at deluxe resorts, compared to convenience/location at the more expansive value and moderate resorts.
+- Unlike at values and moderates, view seems to hold much more weight at deluxe resorts, compared to convenience/location at the more expansive value and moderate resorts.

-2. One trend holds true here – rooms that are popular tend to get you more than what the category you’re paying for promises.
+- One trend holds true here – rooms that are popular tend to get you more than what the category you’re paying for promises.
 Secret savannas, peeks at Crescent Lake – it’s not a bad idea to look at photos on the Room Finder to learn from reviewers who have found these locations before.

-3. If a particular room on the Room Finder looks great, but you can’t afford the upgrade, take your time clicking over a few rooms, or up/down a floor or two.
+- If a particular room on the Room Finder looks great, but you can’t afford the upgrade, take your time clicking over a few rooms, or up/down a floor or two.
 You might something very similar for a much lower price.

 Have you requested or stayed in any of the rooms in this post?
 Do you have other suggestions for great places to stay at a deluxe resort?
 Let us know in the comments!